Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 This test applies directly to the `actor` input.

 * If `actor` is not a JSON object, the outcome MUST be `inapplicable`.
-* If `actor` JSON does not include a `movedTo` property, AND does not include a `copiedTo` property, AND `actor.@context` does not include the URL `"https://w3id.org/fep/7628"`, then it is uncertain whether this Actor is from a conforming implementation and MUST be `inapplicable`
+* input `actor` MUST have a `@context` property whose value is an Array containing the string `https://w3id.org/fep/7628`.
+If it does not, the outcome MUST be `inapplicable`.

 ### Test Targets